shendo/malcarve/README.md

 After needing a similar capability again recently, I've started reviving the code (it's still a bit of a mess) along with migrating to python3.
-This also comes a with newer focus towards macro'ed documents and embedded urls/other file types and obfuscation techniques.
+This also comes with a newer focus towards macro'ed documents and embedded urls/other file types and obfuscation techniques.

-This is a work in progress but I've decided to release the code in the hope that others may find it useful (no warranty given or implied).
+This is still a work in progress but has been released in the hope that others may find it useful (no warranty given or implied).